 The Essential Guide to Ireland: Top 10 Experiences

-From storm-lashed islands on the Wild Atlantic Way to dramatic cliffs and award-winning attractions, there’s certainly plenty to see and do.
+For many people, a trip to Ireland means a hotel break in Dublin.
+Of course, there’s nothing wrong with that, but make it’d be a shame to miss the rest of this amazing country.
+From storm-lashed islands on the Wild Atlantic Way to dramatic cliffs and award-winning attractions, there’s plenty to see and do.
 Scroll down for our 10 favourites…

 1. Giant’s Causeway, County Antrim